The graphical diagrams are known as valve timing diagram in automobile engineering.

 Following strokes are performed in four stroke petrol engine

-(Based on these strokes, you can draw a Valve Timing Diagram for an Engine)
+(Based on below strokes, you can draw a Valve Timing Diagram for an Engine)

 A rapid explosion takes place which is followed by expansion of hot gases pushing the piston to its bottom dead center.